-Zanzibar’s dolphins are another highlight and there are several great spots where visitors can spot these beautiful marine creatures.
+Zanzibar’s dolphins are another highlight and there are several great spots where visitors can look for these beautiful marine creatures.

-The Kizimkazi dolphin tour starts from Fumba beach with the tour guide taking visitors to Zanzibar’s Kizimkazi beach on the south coast, home to bottlenose (more common) and humpback dolphins.
-On this boat trip, visitors can see dolphins playing in the waters of Kizimkazi beach.
+One excursion offering this experience is the Kizimkazi Dolphin Tour, which starts from Fumba beach with the tour guide taking visitors to Zanzibar’s Kizimkazi beach on the south coast, home to bottlenose (more common) and humpback dolphins.
+On this boat trip, visitors can see dolphins playing in the waters off Kizimkazi beach.
 Many tours also allow visitors to swim with these friendly dolphins.

 Recommended safari: Kizimkazi Dolphin Tour

 6. Water Adventures: Snorkeling, Swimming & Diving